Make your BOWLING DEPOSIT here AFTER you have made your reservation.

 "I don’t even know if we could put a number to it," says Mark Miller, a spokesman for several national bowling organizations based in suburban Milwaukee.
 Miller figures fewer than 100 church alleys remain, and they run the gamut of faith denominations.

-The St. Francis lanes were built along with the school in about 1939, says Marianne Jordan, parish secretary for St. Francis de Sales Church.
+The St. Francis lanes were built along with the school in about 1939, says Marianne Jordan, former parish secretary for St. Francis de Sales Church.
 The church's pastor at the time was the Rev. James Zachman.
 He liked to bowl, so he had a bowling alley put in.

 Jordan, a lifelong member of the parish and a former bowler remembers the glory years.
 Boys set the pins by hand, and the girls hung around to watch them.
 There were men's leagues, women's leagues, seniors' leagues, and open bowling.
 She bowled mostly in the housewives' league on Wednesday afternoons.